tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

-_Note: perform each test on Chrome, Firefox, and Opera_
+_Note: make sure that you are working with the correct commit (check the hash) or installed release, then perform each test on Chrome, Firefox, and Opera_

 ## Interface